windingtree/wt-hackathon/submissions/README.md

 MIT, Apaache, GPL, ...).
 Repository needs to be linked in the description file.

-Only merged files in the [submissions/2019/](2019/) will be judged by the comittee.
+Only merged files in the [submissions/2019/](2019/) folder will be judged by the comittee.

 Thanks for all the submissions!